Monaca, Pennsylvania: Early settlements

 In 1822, the beginnings of a town appeared when Stephen Phillips and John Graham purchased the property and established their "extensive boat yards" on the Ohio River there.
 It was first named for Phillips, and was long known as Phillipsburg.
 Phillips and Graham built numerous steamboats, including the William Penn, which carried the Harmonites from their second settlement in New Harmony, Indiana, to Beaver County and their third and final home at Economy.
 In 1832, Phillips and Graham sold the entire tract of land to seceders from the Harmony Society at Economy, and moved their boatyards to what is now Freedom.
 The seceders from the Harmony Society were led by Bernhard Müller, known as Count de Leon.
 The group consisted of German immigrants who formed a communal religious society.
 In 1832, after leaving Economy with about 250 former Harmony Society members, Müller and his followers started a new community in Phillipsburg (now Monaca) with the money they obtained in the settlement with the Harmony Society.
 There they established the New Philadelphian Congregation, or New Philadelphia Society, constructing a church, a hotel, and other buildings.
 They soon renamed this community "Löwenburg" (Lion City).
 Perhaps because of ongoing litigation and other financial problems, Müller's group sold its communal land in Pennsylvania in 1833.
 Some community members stayed in Monaca, while others followed Müller and his family down the Ohio River on a flatboat.
 A number of those who followed Müller and his family ended up at the Germantown Colony near Minden, Louisiana.
 But many stayed in Monaca, and not long after Müller and his followers left, a new religious speaker, William Keil, showed up in the area in the early 1840s.
 Keil was able to attract some followers who were former Harmony Society/New Philadelphia Society members, and his group eventually moved away and settled the communal town of Bethel, Missouri, in 1844, and Aurora, Oregon, in 1856.
-But a number of former Harmony Society/New Philadelphia Society members stayed in Monaca.
+But even still, a number of former Harmony Society/New Philadelphia Society members stayed in Monaca.
 In 1840, the area was incorporated as the "Borough of Phillipsburg" from the Moon Township site.
 The first burgess was Frederick Charles Speyerer, and the first council Edward Acker, Jacob Schaffer, Henry Jung, George Forstner, and Adam Schule.